nurpax/slimgui/README.md

 Motivation:
 - Modernized build process to support Python typings (.pyi files) to allow good IDE support (auto-complete, type checking in VSCode)
-- Closely match the Dear ImGui API but adapt for Python
+- Closely match the Dear ImGui API but adapt for Python as necessary.
+Don't invent new API concepts.

 Very similar to [https://github.com/pyimgui/pyimgui](pyimgui/pyimugui) except built with Nanobind to better support typings.